Skip to main content

 <think>

-This is a specific query about authentication.
+This is a specific search_string about authentication.
+I'll grep for auth-related patterns.

 </think>